Astor63/BL2-Mods/Custom Gear/SMG Dahl Discord Solver - Moxxi Edition/ReadMe.md

 ### To do:

-- [x] Change the black parts of the weapon into a "brushed gold" color, for a look more Creamer style (Thanks to PsychoPatate for his help)
 - [x] Clean the code and remove all my ~~shitty~~ notes.
 - [ ] Make (again) fews kills to be sure that all work correctly.